kubeedge/dashboard/README.md

 kubectl create clusterrolebinding curl-user-binding --clusterrole=cluster-admin --serviceaccount=kube-system:curl-user -n kube-system kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep curl-user | awk '{print $1}')
 ```

+## Contributing
+If you're interested in being a contributor and want to get involved in developing the KubeEdge code, please see [CONTRIBUTING](./CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

+## License
+KubeEdge is under Apache 2.0 license.
+See the [LICENSE](LICENSE) file for details.